permguard/permguard/site/content/docs/0.1/policy-as-code/cedar/authorization-api.md

 ## Authorization API

-The request payload must comply with the `Cedar` language, meaning the input should be in a format that `Cedar` can process.
+By default, request validation applies to the generic [Authorization API](/docs/0.1/authorization-api/authorization-api/) request payload specification.
+However, custom validation may be needed for Cedar.

+In cases where no specific override is defined in this section, the generic validation rules should be followed.